thoughtworksarts/thoughtworksarts.github.io/app/_newsletters/2022-02-25-dilate-ensemble-presents-catena-counterpulse.markdown

 Forbes published the article [What Is The Value Of An Artist?
 For Tech Consultancy Thoughtworks — It’s A Lot](https://www.forbes.com/sites/benjaminwolff/2022/01/14/what-is-the-value-of-an-artist-for-tech-consultancy-thoughtworks-its-a-lot), by Benjamin Wolff.
 The article spotlights Thoughtworks Arts in detail, describing how we incubate art and technology innovation and how this empowers both technologists and artists.

 {% include image file='forbes-thoughtworks-arts.jpg'
-   alet='A screenshot of the Forbes article headline with the text "What Is The Value Of An Artist?
+   alt='A screenshot of the Forbes article headline with the text "What Is The Value Of An Artist?
 For Tech Consultancy Thoughtworks—It’s A Lot" and a picture of an AI-generated artwork by Nouf Aljowaysir' link='https://www.forbes.com/sites/benjaminwolff/2022/01/14/what-is-the-value-of-an-artist-for-tech-consultancy-thoughtworks-its-a-lot/' %}

 Featured was Synthetic Media resident Nouf Aljowaysir's project *Salaf*, illustrating how developers at Thoughtworks helped her explore bias in AI and neural networks through the lens of her Saudi ancestry.